Bastiampillai Anthonipillai Thomas

-Bastiampillai Anthonipillai Thomas or "Father Thomas" (7 March 1886 – 26 January 1964) was a Roman Catholic priest of the congregation of Missionary Oblates of Mary Immaculate and founder of the Rosarians Order.
+Bastiampillai Anthonipillai Thomas (7 March 1886 – 26 January 1964) was a Catholic religious priest of the Congregation of Missionary Oblates of Mary Immaculate.
+He founded a religious congregation, the Rosarians.

 Life

 Thomas was born on 7 March 1886 in Padiyanthalvu, Jaffna, Sri Lanka.
 He studied at St. Patrick's College, Jaffna and at University of Cambridge.
 Since childhood he was of weak health.